 - Lumbar manipulation and massage

-So how is this information useful for me and my knee pain?
+So how is this information useful for me?

 Your physio will also be able to guide you to see a podiatrist, to ensure you’re ready to have a foot and ankle assessment for strapping and orthotic therapy straight away.